react-navigation/react-navigation.github.io/versioned_docs/version-8.x/navigation-object.md

 // ...

-drawerNavigation?.openDrawer();
+drawerNavigation.openDrawer();
 ```

 In this case, `'Dashboard'` refers to the name of a parent screen of `Feed` that's used in the parent drawer navigator.

 This approach allows components to not have to know the nesting structure of the navigators.
 So it's highly recommended to use a screen name when using `getParent`.

-This method will return `undefined` if there is no matching parent navigator.
+When called without a screen name, this method returns `undefined` if there is no immediate parent navigator.
+When called with a screen name, it throws an error if that screen isn't found in the current or parent navigators.

 ### `getState`